Photo by Wirestock / Adobe Stock Photo

 This novel is one of the most important and significant books of the 20th century.
 It is the masterpiece of Gabriel García Márquez, winner of the Nobel Prize for Literature in 1982.
 The book tells the story of the magical town of Macondo and the Buendía family, in Colombia.
 It is a book that talks about life, death, love, war, and is in turn a reflection of the history of Latin America, written with the exquisite and unique style of one of the best writers in history.
 Definitely a must-read for any literature enthusiast.

-This potent indica is recognized for its sticky, dense buds filled with astringent berry smells and pink stigmas.
-The subtle berry sweetness lends way to an earthy undertone that persists through the smoke, leaving you calm and relaxed.
-We recommend you use this strain at night, cozied up somewhere comfortable, and paired with your favorite beverage.
-The calming effects of this indica will let you dive headfirst into your book and then get you ready for a night of restful sleep.
+This potent Sativa-Dominant hemp strain by Timbr Organics is characterized by its sticky, dense buds filled with astringent berry smells and the pink hues that grow on its surface.
+The subtle berry sweetness gives way to an earthy undertone that persists through the smoke, leaving you calm and relaxed.
+We like this flower as an all-day strain because it produces an uplifting feeling with subtle calming effects that fit just right for a long reading session.

 Recommended read: The Stranger